Sumida City

 An ironic reflection on a theory of conscious agents – a formal theory of consciousness developed by Donald Hoffman.
 The video was shot in Hamilton, Ontario.
 Audio interview with Donald Hoffman graciously provided by the Dutch broadcaster VPRO, in their series “The Mind of the Universe.”
 The audio was edited and used under CC-BY-SA.

-Shot in Melbourne’s CBD, this photo series selectively erases elements of the environment surrounding figures in public space.
-My images are purposely missing visual cues – partially erased, stark; the human body against an enhanced dark background to emphasize theatrical isolation, gesture, colour and movement.
-The images exaggerate a powerful natural mid-afternoon light that creates an intense contrast between the public and the urban environment.
+Shot in Melbourne’s CBD, this photo series intentionally removes selected elements from the environment around figures in public spaces.
+By omitting visual cues and setting the human form against an intensified dark background, the images create a stark, theatrical isolation that highlights gesture, colour, and movement.
+The powerful mid-afternoon light is exaggerated, producing intense contrasts that underscore the divide between individuals and the urban landscape.

 Late Night Melbourne

-A late night photo series exploring the empty storefronts in what are typically busy daytime stores, banks and other businesses.
-Many businesses in Melbourne regularly keep their lights on through the night.
+A late-night photo series exploring the empty storefronts of typically bustling daytime establishments—stores, banks, and other businesses.
+In Melbourne, many businesses keep their lights on throughout the night, casting a unique glow over vacant spaces.